rust-lang/compiler-team/procedures/form-new-working-group.md

 change this later, of course.
 Many working groups opt for a weekly meeting held on Zulip.

+**Are you willing to do the work?** Serving as a working group lead typically means not only writing code, but also helping to do the planning and serving as a mentor to participants.
+It can be a lot of work sometimes!
+But it's very rewarding.

 ## Step 3.
 Setting things up

 The basic steps to setup a working group are as follows: